Hi there, I’m Judy.

 In addition to being a writer I’m a baker.
 I grew up in a family where women created delicious food in their kitchens, gathering the family on a fairly regular basis to celebrate, and often for no special reason.
 What I mean by that is, it didn’t have to be a particular holiday or event.

 But it was often on the weekend, usually a Sunday and the preparation of the meal, that of course included a special dessert was just as important as eating it.
 My mom worked outside the home, so I wasn’t one of those kids who came home to milk and cookies every day.
-More like roast beef and roast chicken with a chocolate cake or a pumpkin pie every weekend.
+More like roast beef and roast chicken with a old fashioned chocolate cake or a pumpkin pie every weekend.

 Remembering those times now makes me feel warm, and blessed, a little sad because they are both no longer with us, but full of gratitude because they were.